-Ms. Sarah Livick-Moses is the Art teacher at Theophany School.
+Sarah Livick-Moses is the Art teacher at Theophany School.
 She lives on the campus of Holy Cross Greek Orthodox School of Theology with her husband, John.
-Sarah received her B.A. from Hellenic College in Literature and History.
-She currently attends Boston College School of Theology and Ministry while working towards her Masters in Theological Studies with a concentrated interest in theology of culture, literature, and art.
-Sarah loves to pain and study iconography in her free time.
+She received her Bachelor of Arts degree from Hellenic College in Literature and History, and is currently working towards her Masters Degree in Theological Studies with a concentrated interest in Theology of Culture, Literature, and Art from Boston College School of Theology and Ministry.
+Sarah loves to paint and study iconography in her free time.

-Art with Ms. Sarah is held every Friday at 10:00am for preschool and 10:45am for Pre-K/Kindergarten.
 Ms. Sarah’s art program is heavily based on process art and creating art from observation, prompts, imagination, and memory.
-Process art focuses on the journey rather than final destination, allowing children to learn patience to accomplish something important rather than receiving instant results.
-The art program is highly integrated with children’s literature and the monthly curricular themes in order to support an art education that teaches children to think like artists and embody the habits that artists employ, such as comfort with uninhibited creativity, idea generation and interdisciplinary study.
+Process art focuses on the journey rather than the destination, allowing children to learn patience and accomplish something important rather than receiving instant results.
+He art program is highly integrated with children’s literature and the monthly curricular themes to educate children to think like artists and encourage comfort with uninhibited creativity, idea generation, and interdisciplinary study.

 Creative Movement & Dance with Dancy Nancy